aimacintyre/xdsl-modem-fw-tools/README.md

 change the xDSL chipset firmware unless the modem vendor supplies alternative device firmware images that users can install on (aka "flash to") the device.

-The tools in this collection provide support for
+The tools in this collection provide support for:
 - extracting Lantiq xDSL chipset firmware files from decompressed manufacturer device firmware images
 - extracting and decompressing firmware images from Draytek device firmware files